mpicbg-scicomp/tissue_miner/README.md

     ## adjust your path to include all tools
     export PATH=$TM_HOME/db:$TM_HOME/shear:$TM_HOME/roi:$TM_HOME/misc:$TM_HOME/movies:$TM_HOME/shear_contributions:$TM_HOME/topology:$TM_HOME/triangles:$TM_HOME/lineage:$PATH
     export PATH=${TM_HOME}/parser:$PATH

+Don't forget to define TM_HOME shell variable, pointing to the root of your TissueMiner installation, since it will require it to resolve script paths internally.

-To execute the workflow we recommend [snakemake](https://bitbucket.org/johanneskoester/snakemake/wiki/Home).
-We provide [snakemake workflow](workflow/tm.snkmk) to ease running TissueMiner on a cluster or locally on a single computer.
-These are the steps to prepare your system to run TissueMiner.
+To run the workflow we recommend [snakemake](https://bitbucket.org/johanneskoester/snakemake/wiki/Home).
+We provide a [snakemake workflow](workflow/tm.snkmk) to ease running TissueMiner on a cluster or locally on a single computer.
+It integrates all analyses implemented in TissueMiner, but can be easily extended to include project specifc elements as well.
+This is how we usually run it using a small launcher to save typing:

     sm() {
         snakemake --snakefile ${TM_HOME}/workflow/tm.snkmk --keep-going "$@"